oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_installation.md

 ![](img/screen_3.png)

-## 18. Bonus - Schedule crontab job to execute the load daily
+## 18. Bonus - Schedule a crontab job to execute the load daily
 ```
     # Amend the database variables of the file run_daily_usage2adw.sh according to your environment:
     $HOME/oci-python-sdk/examples/usage_reports_to_adw/run_daily_usage2adw.sh